 It's designed to provide a progressive resistance curve that mimics an outdoor ride.
 Resistance increases as rear wheel speed increases, allowing the user to change resistance by shifting gears on their bike.
 In general, smart trainers provide superior road feel.
 Smart trainers use complicated protocols to interpret changes in grade when riding in SIM mode.
 They can simulate inertia and eliminate or reduce resistance in the pedaling dead spot to create a more realistic ride feel.
 A fluid trainer relies on a flywheel to generate inertia.

 Without a flywheel, the drum would come to a complete stop any time the pedals slowed or ceased such as when making a gear change.
 The Road Machine Smart has a 7.5lb flywheel that does a good job of creating enough inertia for a comfortable riding experience.
-It does not, however, compare to smart trainers like the CycleOps Hammer Direct Drive, which feels almost like riding on the road.
+It does not, however, compare to smart trainers, which almost like riding on the road.

 In our Roll Out Test it took 15 seconds for the Road Machine to come to a complete stop from 200 watts, creating a decent road feel.
 Riders looking for superior road feel can expect to pay a premium for that luxury.
 If you're happy to do that, the Editors' Choice Tacx Neo Smart will impress and delight you.